Jared Leto: 2014–2021: From Suicide Squad to America

-2021–present: The Little Things, House of Gucci and Morbius
+2021–2025: From The Little Things to Tron: Ares

 Leto played suspected serial killer Albert Sparma in John Lee Hancock's 2021 film The Little Things.
 The film earned him nominations for a Golden Globe Award and Screen Actors Guild Award—both for Best Supporting Actor.
 Leto portrays fashion designer and business magnate Paolo Gucci in Ridley Scott's biographical crime drama film House of Gucci, for which he was nominated for a Satellite Award, Critics' Choice Movie Award and Screen Actors Guild Award.

 He plays Adam Neumann alongside Anne Hathaway in Apple+'s 2022 WeCrashed about the rise and fall of the WeWork, for which he was nominated for a Best Actor in a Miniseries, Limited Series, or Motion Picture Made for Television.
 In November 2017, Sony Pictures announced plans for a film adaptation of Morbius, the Living Vampire, which is part of Sony's Spider-Man Universe.
 On June 27, 2018, it was announced that Leto would star, and Daniel Espinosa would direct.
 The film was released on 1 April 2022.
 On July 30, 2022, it was announced that Leto would star in a film directed by Justin Simien titled Haunted Mansion for Disney.
 The film was released on July 28, 2023.

-On November 9, 2023, Jared Leto became the first person to legally scale the Empire State Building.
+On November 9, 2023, he became the first person to legally scale the Empire State Building.
 He did this to promote his upcoming worldwide tour Seasons Tour.

 Leto starred as the character Ares in Tron: Ares, a new installment in the Tron franchise, by Walt Disney Studios Motion Pictures.
+In November 2024, it was announced that Leto was cast in the crime film Lunik Heist for Searchlight Pictures.

+2026: Masters of the Universe and beyond

-In November 2024, it was announced that Leto was cast in the crime film Lunik Heist for Searchlight Pictures.On December 20, 2024, it was announced that Leto was cast as Skeletor in the Masters of the Universe reboot.
-The film is scheduled to be released in the United States on June 5, 2026, by Amazon MGM Studios, and internationally by Sony Pictures Releasing International.
+On December 20, 2024, it was announced that Leto was cast as Skeletor in the Masters of the Universe reboot.
+The film was released in the United States on June 5, 2026, by Amazon MGM Studios, and internationally by Sony Pictures Releasing International.

 Other work

 Business ventures

-After the strong relationship between Thirty Seconds to Mars and its audience, Leto launched the social media management and digital marketing company The Hive.
-It is based in Studio City, Los Angeles and focuses on creative community building.
-In recent years, it has expanded to other artists such as Jessie J and Semi Precious Weapons.
-In 2010, Leto launched The One and Only Golden Tickets, a full service company which operates worldwide and manages exclusive services for concerts, festivals, and events.
-In 2013, the company was renamed Adventures In Wonderland.

 In 2011, Leto launched the online platform VyRT.
 Created as a live video streaming service, it also features social networking and official merchandise.
 Its idea came from some frustrating experiences Leto faced with Thirty Seconds to Mars in streaming their own live events.
 In June 2012, VyRT was awarded Best Online Concert Experience at the O Music Awards.
 In 2012, Leto became an investor in Surf Air, a California-based air service.
-He is also a funder for Reddit and Robinhood Markets.
+He is also a funder for Reddit, Robinhood Markets, and Aetherflux.